 Continuous quality-improvement processes ensure that the many offerings of the School of Business are of the highest quality.
 The program is accredited by the Association to Advance Collegiate Schools of Business (AACSB International), which establishes standards designed to ensure excellence.
 Less than 5 percent of the world’s business schools are accredited by AACSB.
 In addition, programs are regularly evaluated in terms of standards established by various professional bodies, such as the American Institute of Certified Public Accountants, the American Management Association, and the American Marketing Association, and through an ongoing dialogue and review with business executives and professionals.

 Since 1996, La Salle has inducted the top 10 percent of its undergraduate seniors and 7 percent of its juniors into Beta Gamma Sigma (BGS), the international honor society for students enrolled in AACSB-accredited schools.
-In 10 of the last 11 years, the La Salle chapter of BGS has been chosen as one of the top five chapters out of approximately 500 chapters worldwide, named in recent years as the Silver Chapter in 2010, 2012, and 2013, and the Gold Chapter in 2011.
+In thirteen of the last fourteen years, the La Salle chapter of BGS has been chosen as one of the top five from more than 540 chapters worldwide.
+In the last five years, we were named as the Silver Chapter (in 2012, 2013 and 2015), and the Gold Chapter (in 2011 and 2014).

-The Business Advisory Board, which is composed of senior executives from companies throughout the Delaware Valley, advises the Dean of the School of Business on contemporary developments in business practice and how to help students prepare for career change or advancement.
+In addition, the Business Advisory Board, which is composed of senior executives from companies throughout the Delaware Valley, advises the Dean of the School of Business on contemporary developments in business practice and how to help students prepare for professional careers.